-Additional paid-in capital represents premium received on the initial issuance of capital stock.
-Any transaction costs associated with the issuance of shares are deducted from additional paid-in capital, net of any related income tax benefits.
+Additional paid-in capital includes any premiums received on the issuance of capital stock and share-based remuneration, if any.
+Any transaction costs associated with the issuance of shares are deducted from additional paid in capital, net of any related income tax benefits.

-Revaluation reserves pertain to the remeasurements of post-employment defined benefit plan.
+Revaluation reserves consist of accumulated actuarial gains and losses arising from remeasurements of post-employment defined benefit obligation, net of tax.